rumca-js/Django-link-archive/README_development.md

 That gives us the conslusion, you have to be a sneaky bot, even if what you are doing is not wrong.

+# Keep it small

+We want small footprint.
+The database cannot grow indefinitely.

+Keep limits on user actions:
+ - store up to preconfigured amount of data.
+Searches might be store for a user, but we store only about 100 searches.
+Newer replace older
+ - store data only for links that are in the operational database.
+If links leave operational database, so are data related to it: comments, votes
+ - always define archive limit
+ - always define amount of days when entries are removed

 # Development

  - installation should be simple and easy.
 Provide most common installation methods (Python poetry, docker)